aelzenaar/ncea-notes/unibooks.md

  * George F. Simmons, _Differential Equations with Applications and Historical Notes_.
 I have a feeling that most differential equations books tend to be a list of one unmotivated trick after another; this is another such book, but it is well-written, includes some fairly nice examples, and some pretty geometry.
 So despite sharing [Rota's opinions](https://web.williams.edu/Mathematics/lg5/Rota.pdf) on a superficial level, I have had some good times with this book.
+(515.312 S59)
+ * Wolfgang Walter, _Ordinary Differential Equations_.
+A more modern book; quite geometric, quite physical but mathematically rigorous.
+The exercises are quite difficult.
+(515.352 W23)
  * Vladimir Arnol'd, _Ordinary Differential Equations_.
 This book is a very nice treatment of the geometry of differential equations, especially those forms which one would expect to see in physical situations.
+(515.312 A75)

 **Other books people recommend but I've not read:** Blanchard, Devaney and Hall, _Differential Equations_.